Difference Between Visual Communication and Non-Verbal Communication

 Parameters of ComparisonVisual CommunicationNon-verbal communication

-DefinitionVisual communication is the type of communication in which visuals are used to communicate or transfer information.Non-verbal communication is defined as sharing information and ideas without the use of words.
+DefinitionVisual communication is the type of communication in which visuals communicate or transfer information.Non-verbal communication is defined as sharing information and ideas without using words.

-Involvement of sightAll types of visual communications can also be called non-verbal communication.All non-verbal communication.
+Involvement of sightAll types of visual communication can also be called non-verbal communication.All non-verbal communication.

 What is Visual Communication?